Maayan12k/Maayan12k/README.md

 # Maayan Israel

 ## About Me
-I am a Computer Science student at California Polytechnic University, Pomona.
+I am a Software Engineer and Computer Science graduate from California Polytechnic University, Pomona.
 I have a passion for full-stack development and high-performance computing, and I have worked on an assortment of projects that exhibit my technical skills and problem-solving abilities.
 I actively participate in hackathons, where I enjoy building creative solutions under pressure and collaborating with diverse teams.
 I’ve also taken on freelance web development work, helping small clients with static websites.
 Feel free to check out my organizations tab, which showcases a few projects I have collaborated on!

 ## Experience
+- **Amazon - Software Engineer (May 2025 - Present)**
+  - Amazon SDO - Security Organization
-- **Amazon - Software Development Engineer Intern (Summer 2024)**
+- **Amazon - Software Engineer Intern (Summer 2024)**
   - Developed customer-facing graph visualizations using React and TypeScript.
   - Automated a ticketing system to improve resolution time and reduce customer confusion.
   - Worked with cloud technologies, collaborated in a team environment, and presented work to senior leadership.